-The City of Carlsbad has completed a draft report, The City of Carlsbad Sea Level Rise Vulnerability Assessment, showing how a rising sea level could result in future flooding and erosion along its coastline and around lagoons.
+The City of Carlsbad has completed a report, The City of Carlsbad Sea Level Rise Vulnerability Assessment, showing how a rising sea level could result in future flooding and erosion along its coastline and around lagoons.

 The City of Carlsbad Sea Level Rise Vulnerability Assessment identifies areas on the coast and around lagoons that are most susceptible to damage from an increase in the sea level.
 The report projects potential hazards over two timeframes – through 2050 and 2100.
 It analyzes the relative risks and rates how vulnerable different areas are.
 The report also describes possible “adaptation strategies,” which are ways to help prevent future coastal flooding and erosion.